Skip to main content

 Each stage should reduce uncertainty, not add ceremony.

-Move from vague desire to a real route decision with as little friction and repetition as possible.
+Move from vague desire to a real route and agency decision with as little friction and repetition as possible.

 1